 Season One of the AHGL saw eight high-tech giants—Amazon, Dropbox, Facebook, Google, Microsoft, Twitter, Yelp and Zynga—duke it out on the battlefields of StarCraft II.
 The tournament Grand Finals were held on the Facebook campus in Palo Alto, California, and broadcast live over DayTV to an audience of over 100,000 live online viewers.
 In an exciting victory, Microsoft won the day for its charity, Amnesty International.

 Season Two saw explosive growth as AHGL hosted 40 company teams across two game divisions: StarCraft II and League of Legends.
 The Grand Finals were held at the Red Bull Headquarters in Santa Monica, California to an audience of over 170,000 live online viewers.
-When the dust settled, Amazon had claimed the League of Legends throne for its charity, Child's Play.
-Epic then triumphed to win the Starcraft II title for its charity, Doctors Without Borders.

 The After Hours Gaming League involves more than just trying to win – this new and modern twist on the traditional corporate sports league encourages teamwork, fun, and friendly competition while supporting charity.
 It also showcases the gaming communities within these companies, attracting the attention of potential employees and providing a more realistic depiction of gamers as smart and successful professionals that you won’t find in Hollywood.